dasheck0/genetic-algorithm-stringfinder/README.md

 ![](./art/lowPopulation.png)

 ### Super High Population
+* Word: Hello World!'
 * Population size: 1000
 * Limited number of population used for mating: 500
 * Mutation chance : 5%
+* Some chromosomes from last generation: -

 Since high population got us the best results, we should increase the population count once more, right?
 Wrong!
 Having too much diversity leads to too many mating partners increasing the pool in terms of quantity but not quality.